 Important Considerations

-Liquid IV at a Glance
+Liquid I.V. at a Glance

-The differentiator of Liquid IV compared to other hydration products is its Cellular Transport Technology (CTT).
-CTT is based on the oral rehydration therapy formula, an extensively researched way to rehydrate after severe dehydration.
-It uses a specific ratio of glucose (sugar), sodium, potassium, B vitamins, and vitamin C to enhance the hydration potential of water.
+The differentiator of Liquid I.V. compared to other hydration products is its Cellular Transport Technology (CTT).
+CTT is based on the oral rehydration solutions (ORS) formula — an extensively researched way to rehydrate after severe dehydration.
+Liquid I.V. applied this ORS approach to their product and rebranded it for health-focused consumer athletes.

 - Women who are pregnant or breastfeeding

-- People who struggle with water intake
+- People who forget to drink enough daily water

 - Athletes and highly active people